Skip to content

 ...

-@vtbag/turn-signal main script accepts several config options.
+The @vtbag/turn-signal/directions script accepts several config options.
 Those are specified as data-* attributes on the <script> element.
 They are all optional.

 If used without any explicit parameters, the Turn-Signal